Skip to main content

 Run webhooks with Zoom and ngrok

-After the webhook is added, start a meeting in your Zoom account and end it after a few seconds.
-Your localhost app receives notifications for both events.
+Start a meeting in your Zoom account and end it after a few seconds to trigger both events.
+Confirm your localhost app receives the notifications and logs both the headers and body in the terminal.

 Zoom sends different request body contents and headers depending on the event.
-Each request includes an authorization header with the Secret Token; you can validate this in your app or use ngrok’s webhook verification below.
+Each request includes an authorization header with the Secret Token, which you can validate in your app or with ngrok’s webhook verification below.

 Inspecting requests